griffithlab/rnaseq_tutorial_wiki/IGV-Tutorial.md

 Navigate to **chr1:10,000-11,000** by entering this into the location field (in the top-left corner of the interface) and clicking **Go**.
 This shows a window of chromosome 1 that is 1,000 base pairs wide and beginning at position 10,000.

 **Navigition using Location text field.
-Sequence displayed as sequence of colours.**
+Sequence displayed as sequence of colours**
 ![Navigition using Location text field.
 Sequence displayed as sequence of colours.](Images/IGV/1.png)